ArronYee/Form/README.md

 ```

-your also can get your pre-data into form.and then form has the default value.
+Also you can get your pre-data into form.and then form has the default value.

 ## Install